vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 - Make sure that you have completed the [Installing the Tanzu CLI](../latest/installation-cli) procedure.

-- Make sure that you have completed thge [Prepare to Deploy Management Clusters to Amazon EC2](../latest/prepare-deployment) procedure.
+- Make sure that you have completed the [Prepare to Deploy Management Clusters to Amazon EC2](../latest/prepare-deployment) procedure.

 - Make sure you have met the following installer prerequisites: